 The fact that there is "historical evidence" that "deaconesses" in an official sense may have existed by the second or third century is not evidence from the New Testament that such are authorized.

 There are several reasons why I reject the idea that the New Testament authorizes deaconesses in an official sense.
 Here are some of those reasons:

 - The word diakonos that is translated "deaconess" in Romans 16:1 in the RSV (and some others?) does not usually mean "deaconess" (or "deacon").
-Ordinarly it simply means a "servant" or "minister."
+Ordinarily, it simply means a "servant" or "minister."
 In the case of diakonos being translated "deacon" in Philippians 1:1 and I Timothy 3:8-11, the context demands (or at least justifies) that such be done.
 Note: The context of Romans 16:1 does not demand (nor justify) that diakonos be translated "deaconess."

 - There are no specific qualifications given for deaconesses.
 If the New Testament does authorize deaconesses, we do not know which women should be selected and appointed to be deaconesses.
 Question: What "qualifications" would a woman have to meet in order to be a deaconess?
-Note: If someone replies by saying that deaconesses replies by saying that deaconesses must meet the "qualifications" of I Timothy 3:11 and I Timothy 5:9-10, let it be observed that neither of those passages mentions nor necessarily implies deaconesses.
+Note: If someone replies saying that deaconesses must meet the "qualifications" of I Timothy 3:11 and I Timothy 5:9-10, let it be observed that neither of those passages mentions nor necessarily implies deaconesses.
 To say these passages refer to deaconesses would be presumption.
 I Timothy 3:11 says "their wives" (ASV says "women"), and I Timothy 5:9-10 says "a widow. " Not a word is said in either passage about deaconesses!